-The Office of Merit Scholarship Fellowships & Awards provides University of Washington undergraduates with information about local and national merit-based scholarships, fellowships, and grants, including the Rhodes, Marshall, Fulbright, and the Mary Gates Endowment.
+The Office of Merit Scholarship Fellowships & Awards provides the University of Washington undergraduates with information about local and national merit-based scholarships, fellowships, and grants, including the Rhodes, Marshall, Fulbright, and the Mary Gates Endowment.
 They help prepare UW students to compete for nationally competitive, merit-based scholarships, and awards.
 They also publicize major opportunities, select the university's nominees, and provide intensive advising to candidates.

-The Office of Student Financial Aid provides students with both financial aid and a number of need based and academic scholarships.
+The Office of Student Financial Aid provides students with both financial aid and a number of need-based and academic scholarships.
 Please keep in mind their February 28 Priority Filing Deadline for the following academic year.